How SYAMA was born:

 SYAMA was then registered in 2004 as a non-profit organisation under ROS, and has grown substantially.
 SYAMA elects its society committee members – The President, Secretary, Treasurer, Vice-president, Asst-Secretary and Asst-Treasurer, once in 2 years.
-Our objective is to grow Singapore into a vibrant city of arts, by involving youth actively into arts.
+Our objective is to grow Singapore into a vibrant city of traditional arts in its purest form, by actively involving youth.

 We are currently structured into 3 initiatives:

 SYAMA Performing Arts: SYAMA started with regular monthly concerts by young budding musicians in 2004.
 Slowly we grew to produce major music and dance productions.
 Here are some of our events:

 Jan 2004 to – Jan 2005 Monthly Youth concert Series

 2006 – ‘Different Strokes’ – collaboration with Govin Tan

 2007 – ‘Aarohanam’ – a music orchestration – collaborated with performers from NTU

 2007 – ‘Prahlad’ – a musical – collaborated with Musicians in Singapore such as Dr. Bhagya Murthy

 2008 – Aarohanam – Folk to Fusion – collaborated with Sruthilaya Sethuraman